-Just in case you want to touch the Kephra sources - this document explains
+If you want to touch the Kephra sources -

-you where to find what and how it does work together.
+this document explains where to find what and how does it all work together.

 If you want to leave the recommended ways as proposed by the API and call